mvdwetering/yamaha_ynca/README.md

 * Local Push, so updates instantly
 * Support for zones
 * Power on/off
+* Mute/Unmute
-* Volume control and mute
+* Volume control
+  * Standard Home Assistant media player
+  * Separate number entity with Volume in dB like on the receiver
 * Source selection
 * Source names are taken from receiver (if supported by receiver)
 * Soundmode selection